VarshneyaB/Tweet-Streaming/README.md

    * limit - Number of Tweets

 ###Example
+'''
 t = tweetStream()
 t.setStorage("xstorage")

-t.authKey("authKey")  //file name in which authkey is there
+t.authKey("authKey")    //file name in which authkey is there t.startStreaming("#hollywood")'''

-t.startStreaming("#hollywood")

 # API_2